knowerlittle/UOI/README.md

 - Another e-mail is sent out to get payment
 - Spamming will only stop once the recipiant clicks the link to pay amount they owe
 - IOUs change colour according to their different states: Pending / Accepted / Paid
+- Emails are sent via the e-mail address `pmnbapp@gmail.com`

 Authors
 -------